CityWebConsultants/Iris/readme.md

 C.promiseChain([promiseOne, promiseTwo], data, success, fail);

-//Runs both functions, passes through the data, then runs the success function if they both pass or the fail function if either of them fail.
+// Runs both functions, passes through the data
+// then runs the success function if they both pass or the fail function if either of them fail.

 ```